-Our revenue and operating results can fluctuate significantly from quarter-to-quarter, and in some cases, year-to-year.
-Customer requirements are determined by refueling schedules for nuclear reactors, which generally range from 12 to 18 months (or in some cases up to 24 months), and are in turn affected by, among other things, the seasonal nature of electricity demand, reactor maintenance, and reactors beginning or terminating operations.
+Our customers determine their requirements for our enrichment services based on their refueling schedules for their nuclear reactors, which generally range from 12 to 18 months (or in some cases up to 24 months).
+Refueling schedules are in turn affected by, among other things, the seasonal nature of electricity demand, reactor maintenance, and reactors beginning or terminating operations.
 Utilities typically schedule the shutdown of their reactors for refueling to coincide with the low electricity demand periods of spring and fall.
-Thus, some reactors are scheduled for fall refueling, spring refueling or for 18-month cycles alternating between both seasons.
-In addition, we provide customers a window ranging from 10 to 30 days to take delivery of ordered product.
+Thus, utilities generally schedule their reactors for fall refueling, spring refueling or for 18-month cycles alternating between both seasons.
+In addition, we provide customers a window ranging from 10 to 30 days to take delivery of enriched uranium.
 Refueling orders typically average \$14.0 million per customer order for our uranium enrichment services.